-Employee engagement strategies and best practices are a must for any organization today as they facilitate a harmonious work environment.
-A group of clockwatchers is fatal to the growth of an organization.
+Employee engagement strategy and best practices are a must for any organization today as they facilitate a harmonious work environment.
+A group of clockwatchers is fatal to the employee growth of an organization.

 So, what’s the secret recipe to beat the odds?
 How does one come up with employee engagement strategies and best practices?
 It’s not rocket science, here are some that any organization must promote: